MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ## An example of ranges

-Before ranges, if you wanted to transform the elements of a collection that met a certain criteria, you needed to introduce an intermediate step to hold the results between operations.
-For example, if you wanted to build a vector of squares from the elements in another vector that are divisible by 3, you could write something like:
+Before ranges, if you wanted to transform the elements of a collection that met a certain criterion, you needed to introduce an intermediate step to hold the results between operations.
+For example, if you wanted to build a vector of squares from the elements in another vector that are divisible by three, you could write something like:

 ```cpp
 std::vector<int> input = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };